-Bear in mind, you’ll have to consider transport costs and whether or not you have a truck, van, or utility vehicle capable of carrying your base materials.
+Bear in mind, you’ll have to consider transport costs and whether or not you have a truck, van, or utility vehicle capable of carrying your wooden beams.

-Then you can set about levelling your playhouse site.
-You should start by raking away debris and rocks.
+To prepare the site, start by raking away debris and rocks.
 If the ground is soft enough you can even give it a rough level with a landscaping rake.
+Check how flat your ground is using string and a level.

-Once your shed site is level, you can figure out how to build a shed base.
-For a children’s playhouse, you should be fine with building a timber sub-floor.
+For a kid’s outdoor playhouse, you should be fine with building a timber sub-floor.
 As there won’t be much weight in your playhouse, building a concrete slab might be overkill.

 Just remember to raise your playhouse floor off the ground to avoid damp!

-Once you’ve got all your timber cut to size you can start framing.
-Start by attaching panels to your wall frames.
+With your timber ready, you can start framing the structure.
+Start by attaching panels to your wall frame.

 Top tip: It’s easier to do this on the ground.
 Just make sure you snap a chalk line on the panels where your studs are.
 This will make it easier to nail/screw into them from the outside.

 Then you’ll need a hand to raise the walls and attach them with either: